After a decision is made by the Conduct Educator or Student Hearing Panel, the Respondent has the right to file an appeal.

 - A major procedural error was made; or

-- The sanction assigned was inconsistent with current sanctioning.
+- The outcomes assigned were inconsistent with current outcomes for similar prohibited behaviors.

 - The Student Appeals Panel will convene to review the appeal.
 To decide an appeal, the appellate body reviews the written appeal submitted by the appellant and may review any or all portions of the record as appropriate to decide the appeal.